 He now re-emerges from the shadows in Fast & Furious 9, ready to put the foot to the floor again, and signature snacks in hand.
 And IMDB also credits the return of Han's Tokyo Drift protege Sean Boswell (Lucas Black) – he's nowhere to be seen in the trailer, but this is a saga that loves reinstating fan favourites at the expense of coherent timelines.

-Fast & Furious 9: The Fast Saga speeds into life in April 2021.
+Fast & Furious 9: The Fast Saga speeds into life on the 24th of June 2021.
 Let us know @Cineworld if you're going to be in pole position when tickets go on sale.